Authorization

 The update

-method, correspond to the routes:
+method corresponds to the following routes:

 PUT: api/restify/posts/{id}